Writer, Editor & Coach

 Lisa Ellison is a freelance writer, editor, and writing coach.
 She teaches classes in memoir, the art of storytelling, and experiential seminars at WriterHouse, a nonprofit writing center in Charlottesville, Virginia.
 Her work and life story have appeared or are forthcoming on NPR’s With Good Reason, The Kenyon Review, Huffington Post, The Rumpus, The Guardian, Streetlight, Gravel Literary Journal, The Rusty Nail, Charlottesville Family, and The Healthy Living Directory.
-She is currently working on two memoir projects.
+The HeartSpeak Columnist for the Writing Forewords Memoir Collective, Lisa is currently working on two memoir projects.
 In the Land of Flood and Slaughter is a coming-of-age memoir about believing you’ve escaped a fate only to have it find you.
 Lucky Me is about traveling with a heavy metal band into a country that committed genocide and finding will

 Before choosing to work as a freelance writer and editor, I spent eleven years in the helping professions—first as a special education teacher and then as a mental health counselor.
 While working in those fields, I developed strong active listening skills and helped clients revise their personal narratives and connect with their creativity.
 During that time, I wrote in the evenings, attended graduate-level MFA courses in fiction, and opted for professional assignments that furthered my growth as a writer.

 In 2014, I took the plunge and started working on a memoir.
 As that project took shape, I also wrote freelance articles and personal essays for magazines and journals.
 I facilitated mindfulness-based writing groups and provided developmental editing for writers.
 Eventually, this led to my work as an instructor and writing coach.